 An All-of-Government cloud services agreement with AWS has been in place since 2017.
 AWS services and infrastructure were reviewed as part of the procurement process and are regularly tested against third-party assurance frameworks.

 Any information recorded by NZ COVID Tracer that you choose to share for contact tracing is encrypted before it is sent to the Ministry via the AWS cloud services platform.
 The information you have chosen to share will be stored securely on the Ministry's servers on the Amazon Web Service hosted in Australia.
 The Ministry retains control of the decryption keys.

 NZ COVID Tracer has also been assessed by independent security experts to ensure your data is managed securely.

 You can edit or delete entries in your digital diary at any time:

 - Tap on 'My data' and then select 'My diary'

 - Tap on the entry you wish to edit or delete

 - Tap either ‘Edit’ or ‘Delete entry’.

-If for whatever reason you choose to uninstall NZ COVID Tracer, you can request the deletion of any information you provided during the registration process by sending an email to [email protected].
+If for whatever reason you choose to uninstall NZ COVID Tracer, you can request the deletion of any registration information you have provided by sending an email to [email protected].
 Please include the reason for your request and a contact phone number.

-Under the Privacy Act 1993, you can request a copy of any information the Ministry of Health holds about you.
-Further information - Current data access policy.
+Under the Privacy Act 2020, you can request a copy of any information the Ministry of Health holds about you.
+For more information, read our data access policy.